 There are many effective topical CBD products and cannabis products which are more beneficial for your muscles!

 Personal Behavior and Marijuana

-We concluded that low-to-moderate marijuana amounts don’t impair one’s cognitive and chemical functions, but personal behavior can negatively influence your bodybuilding goals.
+We concluded that low-to-moderate marijuana amounts doesn’t impair one’s cognitive and chemical functions, but personal behavior can negatively influence your bodybuilding goals.
 Whether it will boost or hinder your gym performance depends on you.

-For example, as a bodybuilder, you’re careful when it comes to nutrition, as you need to consume the right amount of the right calories.
+For example, as a bodybuilder, you’re likely careful when it comes to nutrition, as you need to consume the right amount of the right calories.

 If you smoke marijuana and lack discipline when it comes to munchies (usually, people eat a lot of junk food and processed sugars), it won’t do you any good.

 Also, smoking cannabis or consuming cannabis concentrates after workout can make your resting days more effective, calm you down, lower stress, help you sleep better and improve your appetite.

 CBD and Bodybuilding

 I’ve touched on this a little bit already, but using CBD for bodybuilding is a much different scenario than smoking marijuana which contain THC.
 CBD is not psychoactive, and I personally use CBD products all year.

 CBD can have many more positive effects for bodybuilding and bodybuilders because it does not cause the issues that smoking THC-containing marijuana does, and it has many beneficial effects for your body.